 Located at the edge of downtown Vancouver, this 37-acre island was once an industrial area but today is a charming destination for shoppers and culture seekers.
-Granville Island features a wonderful public market, many artsy shops and galleries, a theater, restaurants, a brewery and hotel.
+Granville Island features a wonderful public market, many artsy shops, and galleries, a theater, restaurants, a brewery, and a hotel.

 Granville Island is free to visit, but there are many things that will tempt you to open up your wallet.

 Covering 1000 acres, Vancouver's Stanley Park is a downtown sanctuary that offers city dwellers and visitors a multitude of indoor and outdoor activities.
-The park features an 8.8 km (5.5 miles) seawall that runs the perimeter and provides a perfect flat, paved path for rollerblading, biking, jogging, and hiking.
-In addition, a petting farm, the Vancouver Aquarium and oodles of other recreational facilities are in Stanley Park.
+The park features an 8.8 kilometer (5.5 miles) seawall that runs the perimeter and provides a perfectly flat, paved path for rollerblading, biking, jogging, and hiking.
+In addition, a petting farm, the Vancouver Aquarium, and numerous other recreational facilities are in Stanley Park.

 Take a spin around False Creek on an Aquabus ferry.
 Start or end at Granville Island, Yaletown, Science World, and five other locations.
 Hang out on the Aquabus for the whole circuit, which takes about half an hour, or head straight for your destination.
 Each trip is only a few bucks and you get to see Vancouver from a unique vantage point.

-Earn yourself bragging rights by tackling the Grouse Grind, a 2.9-kilometre trail up the face of Grouse Mountain - a popular local ski hill in winter.
+Earn your bragging rights by tackling the Grouse Grind, a 2.9-kilometer trail up the face of Grouse Mountain, a popular local ski hill in winter.
 If you reach the top, you will have gained 853 meters (2,800 feet) from the start.
 Mucky and steep but gorgeous, the Grouse Grind is a difficult hike/climb that will give you not just a sense of accomplishment, but a stunning view of Vancouver and its surrounding area.

-Novices should expect to take 1.5 to 2 hours to complete Grind.
+Novices should expect to take 1.5 to 2 hours to complete the Grind.

-Vancouver and the surrounding area is one of the biggest film production places in North America.
-Futuristic productions such as TV's Battlestar Galactica and X-Men: The Last Stand is especially popular due in part to the architecturally innovative Vancouver Public Library (pictured left).
+Vancouver and the surrounding area is one of the biggest film production locations in North America.
+Futuristic productions such as TV's Battlestar Galactica and X-Men: The Last Stand is especially popular due in part to the architecturally innovative Vancouver Public Library.

 At almost any given time, a potential Hollywood hit is in the making somewhere in the city.
 Just check out Creative BC for the latest scuttlebutt.